John Campbell: Poulton, poverty and the real way to get tough on crime

 I wake up and Chris Hipkins is mumbling some half-excuse for not aiming higher – or harder.
 And National are going after beneficiaries.
 Again.

-Yes, National have gone full Matthew by announcing, wait for it: “We will retain the existing rule that jobseekers with children can receive no more than a maximum 50 per cent reduction of their benefit payment, if they are sanctioned.”
+Yes, National have gone full Matthew by announcing – wait for it: “We will retain the existing rule that jobseekers with children can receive no more than a maximum 50% reduction of their benefit payment, if they are sanctioned”.

-A reduction of no more than fifty percent?!
+A reduction of no more than 50%?!
 Those kids will be fine then!
 Take them to Disneyland!

-I went to National’s website to see what their Child Poverty Reduction spokesperson had come up with in that role this year.
+I went to National’s website to see what their child poverty reduction spokesperson had come up with in that role this year.
 And there are six media releases.
 Six.
 Maybe there’s another webpage, pumping the suckers out.
-But the evidence of National’s own site is that Louise Upston has issued six archivable media releases on child poverty in 2023, and all of them are essentially policy-free criticisms of Labour’s record.
+But the evidence of National’s own site is that Upston has issued six archivable media releases on child poverty in 2023, and all of them are essentially policy-free criticisms of Labour’s record.

 At the top of this page of non-effort there is, however, a promise central to their entire campaign: “National will deliver tax relief for the squeezed middle.”